-On this day, in the year 1473, now famous astronomer Nicolaus Copernicus was born in Torun, Poland.
+Now famous astronomer Nicolaus Copernicus was born on February 19, 1473, in Torun, Poland.
 His main contribution to science was the controversial concept of a heliocentric universe.
 Five hundred years later, we not only accept the sun as the center of our solar system, we even support new theories of planets orbiting two stars at once.

 Nicolaus Copernicus: A Heliocentric Model

 Nicolaus Copernicus grew up during a time when everyone believed the planets and sun orbited earth, following a geocentric model.
-The prominent school of thought at the time aligned mostly with ideas by Aristotle and Ptolemy, but their philosophies were no longer accepted at face-value.
+The prominent school of thought at the time aligned mostly with ideas by Aristotle and Ptolemy, but their philosophies were no longer accepted at face value.
 Their theories were partly based on mathematics, but also on flawed ideological assumptions, including that the heavens were perfect, subjective observation was fact, and the most reliable sources were ancient thinkers.
-One of the results of this thinking led to Ptolemy’s complicated system where planets traveled in circles within circles, to rectify the mathematical issue of retrograde motion (planets moving backward across the sky).
+One of the results of this thinking led to Ptolemy’s complicated system where planets traveled in circles within circles in order to rectify the mathematical issue of retrograde motion (planets moving backward across the sky).

 Copernicus thought that Ptolemy’s model was too complex to actually occur in the real world.
 He also realized that the model did not make accurate predictions of planetary motion — one of the main concerns in astronomy at the time.
-His way of resolving these issues was to swap out earth as the center of the universe with the sun.
-This non-geocentric view was not entirely novel; Aristarchus of Samos suggested the earth revolved around the sun as well, and Pythagoreans thought our planet orbited a central fire (not the sun, though).
-As it turns out, this heliocentric model solved some issues but was not without complex orbits and Copernicus’ planetary motion predictions…well, they were even worse than if you followed Ptolemy’s model.
+His way of resolving these issues was to swap out Earth as the center of the universe with the sun.
+This nongeocentric view was not entirely novel; Aristarchus of Samos suggested that the earth revolved around the sun as well, and Pythagoreans thought our planet orbited a central fire (not the sun, though).
+As it turns out, this heliocentric model solved some issues but was not without complex orbits and Copernicus’ planetary motion predictions… Well, they were even worse than if you followed Ptolemy’s model.

 Planets Orbiting Two-Star Systems